Dholera Special Investment Region

-Dholera Special Investment Region (DSIR) is a Greenfield industrial planned city in Gujarat's Ahmedabad district, around 100 kilometers to the south-west.
+Dholera Special Investment Region (DSIR) is a greenfield industrial planned city near Dholera in Gujarat's Ahmedabad district, around 100 kilometers to the south-west. spread over more than 920 km2, it is a new industrial city being jointly developed by the Government of India and Gujarat.
+Dholera is strategically located, well connected with trade gateways and falls in the influence zone of proposed Delhi – Mumbai Industrial Corridor project (DMIC), a joint initiative by the Government of India and Japan.

 A legal framework known as the Special Investment Region Act 2009 was made by the Government of Gujarat.
 A regional development authority for DSIR has been constituted in accordance with the act.
 The Dholera Special Investment Region Development Authority (DSIRDA) would be in charge of managing government land within DSIR in addition to planning and developing DSIR.
 The Central Government (NICDC Trust) and the State Government (DSIRDA) of Gujarat have formed an SPV called Dholera Industrial City Development Limited (DICDL) to carry out the project.
 A special purpose business called the National Industrial Corridor Development Corporation Limited (NICDC) was founded in order to create, support, and facilitate the development of the DMIC Project.

 History

-In 2013, The project was announced by Sri Narendra Modi when he was the Chief Minister of Gujarat.
+In 2013, the project was announced by Narendra Modi when he was the Chief Minister of Gujarat.

 In 2019, a regional development authority 'Dholera Special Investment Region Development Authority (DSIRDA)' has been established under Special Investment Region Act 2009, India.
 DSIRDA is responsible for planning and development of DSIR and maintain the function of administering government land.

+Design and Planning Counsel Private Limited (DPC), Ahmedabad was appointed for preparation of Development Plan for Dholera Special Investment Region Development Authority (DSIRDA) through a tendering process.
+The initial concept plan prepared by Halcrow, DPC was critically evaluated and developed further through satellite image and site verification, base map preparation, matching existing land use maps and cadastral maps.
+Preparation of Detail land-use and road network plan, development control regulations, and preparing the design of trunk infrastructure.
+Along with this, DPC was involved in bringing all stakeholders on a common platform by having a number of consultations with Government departments and the public.

+Future DPC was also involved in preparation of Town Planning Scheme No.5, which spreads across an area of approx. 75 km2 and Town Planning Scheme No.6 spreads across an area of approx. 67 km2.
+Both of these are among the 6 town planning schemes proposed to implement the Development Plan of Dholera SIR.
+T.P.
+Scheme No.5 covers approximately 853 plots and spans over 5 villages and T.P.
+Scheme No.6 covers approximately 612 plots and spans over 5 villages.
+The sprawl around the gamtal is reserved under the green buffer zone.
+There has been an effort to create large plot appropriations for the authority so as to enable it to raise resources to provide public infrastructure in the area to support industrial development.